 - In a small bowl combine the seasonings and set aside.

-- Dice the potatoes into evenly sized cubes.
-Dry the cubed potatoes with a kitchen/paper towels to remove excess moisture.
+- Dice the potatoes into evenly sized ½-inch cubes.
+Dry the cubed potatoes with a kitchen towel or a few paper towels to remove excess moisture.

-- Once the potatoes have started to change texture, press the cancel button on the IP.
-You don't want to over sauté them since they will be pressure cooked as well.
+- Once the potatoes begin to change texture, press the cancel button.
+You don't want to over-sauté them; they will also be pressure-cooked.

 - Pour in the water or broth, but don't mix.

-- Secure the lid and make sure the steam vent is sealed.
-Set the IP to low pressure for 1 minute.
+- Secure the lid and make sure the steam vent is set to "Sealing".
+Set the Instant Pot to low pressure for 2 minutes.

-- Once done, carefully, quick release the steam vent.
-The potatoes may be undercooked, but they will fully cook when reheated in the skillet.
+- When done, carefully quick-release the steam vent.
+The potatoes might be undercooked, but they'll finish cooking and crisp up when reheated in the skillet.

 Cook in the skillet